dseemakurty/Project-Lucidity/README.md

 For more information about the project, check out the main website at: www.projectlucidity.com

 All the code, schematics, and eagle files have been uploaded into this github.
-Feel free to utilize this information for your personal designs but please check the Liscence file for any concerns about the contents use.
+Feel free to utilize this information for your personal designs but please check the license file for any concerns about the contents use.